ThomDietrich/miflora-mqtt-daemon/README.md

 ```

 Paste the presented items definition into an openHAB items file and your are ready to go.
-Be sure to install the JSONPath Transformation if not installed already (via PaperUI -> Addons -> Transformations).
+Be sure to install the used MQTT Binding and JSONPath Transformation openHAB addons beforehand.

 ----